~ Legendary Rome ~ - 5 - The Prodigious Madonnelle the strange events of 1796 |

 |

-| In the same days during which the aforesaid madonnelle (and probably other ones too) kept moving their eyes, a further one located in via Baccina, just behind the area of the Imperial Forums, made some dried flowers bloom again, and remain fresh for a few months.
+In the same days during which the aforesaid madonnelle (and probably other ones too) kept moving their eyes, a further one located in via Baccina, just behind the remains of the Forum of Augustus, made some dried flowers bloom again, and remain fresh for a few months.
 This painting is now in rather poor condition; its original decoration, whose shape is known thanks to 18th century illustrations, went lost, and was replaced by a very simple marble frame.
 A large plaque below reads as follows:

 |